ledm/bgc-val-public/README.md

 git add -u
 git commit -m 'Description of your local changes'
 ```
-Note that these commands do not push your changes to the git server.
+Note that these commands do not push your changes to the remote git server.

 Once the local copy has been staged, the repository can be updated by pulling
 the changes from the remote git server (gitlab/github):